PyramidCLIP: Hierarchical Feature Alignment for Vision-language Model Pretraining: Method

 In the case that the visual model is a convolution neural network (CNN), the traditional pooling layer is replaced by attention pooling, which actually is a MHSA layer.
 So the embedded ROI feature sequence $\mathcal{F}$ is input to the attention pooling layer, \textit{i.e.}, $f_2$, which indicates the final attention pooling layer, as shown in Figure\,\ref{vitr50}(a).
 For the transformer-based visual model (ViT), the sequence $\mathcal{F}$ can be directly input to a transformer layer.
 Considering that $\mathcal{F}$ already encodes high-level visual semantics, we feed it into the rear part $f_2$ of the ViT encoder, see Figure\,\ref{vitr50}(b).

-Besides, as pointed out in~\cite{guo2021cmt, yuan2021incorporating}, the standard ViT may not fully leverage the local context information, which limits the visual representation capacity of the ViT-based image encoder.
-Following~\cite{yuan2021incorporating}, we incorporate a depth-wise convolution into the Feed-Forward module of the ViT architecture, termed Locally-enhanced Feed-Forward module (LeFF), improving the patch-level local perception and interaction.
+Besides, as pointed out in~\cite{guo2021cmt, yuan2021incorporating}, the standard ViT may not fully leverage the local context information, which limits the visual representation capacity of ViT-based image encoder.
+Following~\cite{yuan2021incorporating}, we incorporate a depth-wise convolution into the Feed-Forward module of ViT, termed Locally-enhanced Feed-Forward (LeFF), improving the patch-level local perception and interaction.
 The structure of LeFF is shown in Figure\,\ref{vitr50}(c).
 First, the patch tokens are projected into a higher dimension through a linear projection layer and reshaped.
 Next, a $3\times 3$ depth-wise convolution is utilized to capture the local information.
 Then the feature maps are flattened to a token sequence and re-projected into the initial dimension.
 While the class token is identical during the process and is concatenated with locally-enhanced patch tokens, generating the final output.
 As depicted in Figure\,\ref{vitr50}(b), LeFF is only applied in the front part $f_1$ of the ViT-based image encoder, since it is clearly not suitable for the embedded ROI feature sequence $\mathcal{F}$.
 In Figure\,\ref{vitr50}(b), $L$ denotes the total number of transformer layers in ViT and $L_{s}$ is the number of transformer layers with LeFF in $f_1$.
-The influence of different settings of $L_{s}$ can be seen in Section\,\ref{ablationsection}.
+And $L=12$ and $L_{s}=9$ in the experiments.
+The influence of different settings of $L_{s}$ can be seen in Appendix F.